All riders experience fear at some point in their riding careers.

 I want you to think about the last time that you experienced fear.

-Maybe you were riding, maybe you were thinking about riding, maybe you were thinking about competing for the first time or at a higher level than you ever have before?
+Maybe you were riding.
+Or perhaps you were thinking about riding.
+Maybe you were even thinking about competing for the first time or at a higher level than you ever have before?

 It can feel impossible to overcome your fears at times.

-So, I want to share 2 quick and simple exercises that have helped me in the past when I’ve hit road blocks and experienced a lot of fear towards something I wanted to achieve with a horse.
+So, I want to share two quick and simple exercises for overcoming fear for riders.
+These have really helped me in the past.
+They have been so useful when I’ve hit road blocks and experienced a lot of fear towards something I wanted to achieve with a horse.
 I really hope they can help you too.

 #1.
 Dealing with the pain of being afraid is not as bad as dealing with the pain of regret if you don’t try something that you really want to do.
-Either way, you have to deal with pain so choose the shorter-lived, easier pain.
+Either way, you have to deal with pain.
+I would always choose the shorter-lived, easier pain.

 Overthinking things and building up anxiety in your head almost always comes from inner conflict – at least it does for me! – when I adopt this almost authoritarian “I should be doing so and so..” or “I have to do so and so…” attitude.

 Sometimes overcoming fear for riders can be as simple as changing goals that are too big or out of your control.
 Have a look at my tips for setting goals for riders here.